 Passengers on board a Whale SENSE accredited vessel getting a close look at a humpback whale.
 In 2016, the responsible whale watching program Whale SENSE Atlantic hit two records: the highest number of participants (16) and the most large whale entanglements documented by participants (13).
 The most recent entanglement was reported by American Princess Cruises … Continue reading Whale SENSE Atlantic Has a Banner Year in 2016

 Reposted with permission from Cape May Whale Watch and Research Center.
 Original blog post can be found here.
 Do You Have Whale SENSE?
-June 25, 2016 Written by Cape May Whale Watch & Research Center As the years progress, the use of the oceans for recreational purposes has increased dramatically, leading to a greater … Continue reading Field Notes: Cape May Whale Watch & Research Center Wants to Know If YOU have Whale SENSE!
+June 25, 2016 Written by Cape May Whale Watch & Research Center As the years progress, the use of the oceans for recreational purposes has increased dramatically, leading to a greater number … Continue reading Field Notes: Cape May Whale Watch & Research Center Wants to Know If YOU have Whale SENSE!

 Contributed by Scott Ranger from Gastineau Guiding, Whale SENSE Alaska participating company since 2015 Our Juneau whales this season include at least three cows and calves, all of whom arrived early, either in late April or early May.
 1447, Juneauite’s calf stuck close to mom for a month, then has gotten a bit frisky.
 First by … Continue reading Field Notes: Calves Galore in Juneau!